Unified Inference on Moment Restrictions with Nuisance Parameters: Abstract

 \section{Abstract}

-This paper proposes a simple unified approach to testing transformations on cumulative distribution functions (CDFs) with nuisance parameters.
-We consider testing general parametric transformations on two CDFs, and then generalize the test for multiple CDFs.
-We construct the test using a numerical bootstrap method which can easily be implemented.
-The proposed test is shown to be asymptotically size controlled and consistent.
-Monte Carlo simulations and an empirical application show that the test performs well on finite samples.
+This paper proposes a simple unified inference approach on moment restrictions in the presence of nuisance parameters.
+The proposed test is constructed based on a new characterization that avoids the estimation of nuisance parameters and can be broadly applied across diverse settings.
+Under suitable conditions, the test is shown to be asymptotically size controlled and consistent for both independent and dependent samples.
+Monte Carlo simulations show that the test performs well in finite samples.
+Numerical results from the application to conditional moment restriction models with weak instruments demonstrate that the proposed method may improve upon existing approaches in the literature.